alexdavid22/React---Node.js-and-Huggingface-LLM-Inference.-Full-stack-project---Frontend-part/README.md

 ## Project Structure

 - **Front-end:** Developed with the modern JavaScript framework React.js for responsive and dynamic user interaction.
-- **Back-end:** Node.js used for server-side operations, API management, and database interactions.
+- **Back-end:** Node.js used for server-side operations and API management.
 - **AI Model:** Integrated with the application to process user inputs and generate appropriate responses based on the training data and predefined templates.